th3Revenant/GIF-to-mp4-Bulk/README.md

 # GIF-to-mp4-Bulk
-Bulk convert GIF animations into mp4 videos to save huge amount of space on disk.
+Automated bulk convertion of GIF animations into mp4 videos to save huge amount of space on disk.

 ### 🟦 Windows (PowerShell)